katiekoschland/my_weather_app/README.md

 So that I know it is an FT app,
 I would like to be able to see origami styling.

-* Watch a git tutorial
-* Setup origami, so that it's working
+1) Be able to take the text input and store it as the city.
+2) Redirect to the /weather route - this will display the weather
+3) Have a toggle box to convert the weather from celsius to Fahrenheit ((c * 1.8) + 32 = F)
+   Origami has it's own checkbox which acts as a toggle in o-forms.
+So use this.
-* Set up make (makefile, commands make build run, make watch work)
+4) Set up a makefile and have commands like make build run, make watch work.

-* Go over how to use an API using express - what weather api am I going to use?
-* Use origami toggle button
-* Fahrenheit to celsius conversion -  celsius-->Fahrenheit
-(c * 1.8) + 32 = F
+Extras to learn (- later today or over the weekend)

+1) Watch a git tutorial - learn git fetch all, git stash, git branch.

-* Learn about EC2 for AWS
+2) Learn about EC2 for AWS, and AWS in general - cloud computing.

+3) Really like to complete the FT Tech test and learn how to use their apis and create my own FT.com